 Kinemaster for Android, or iMovie for the iPhone.

-4. On April 30, 2018 we'll announce the winners online.
-Winning films will be screened at the ANDkids World Film Festival in August 2018 at the University of Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center.
+4. On May 4, 2020 we'll announce the official selections online.
+Selected films will be screened at the ANDkids World Film Festival in August 2020 at the University of Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center.

-5. The Gold Medal Best of Fest winner is eligible to receive a full scholarship•• to the two-week University of Notre Dame Summer Scholars Program (Film Production Track) for either 2018 or 2019. (see details below for eligibility requirements)
+5. A Summer Scholars scholarship winner will be selected from sophomore and junior entries.
+Winner is eligible to receive a full scholarship•• to the two-week University of Notre Dame Summer Scholars Program (Film Production Track) for either 2020 or 2021. (see details below for eligibility requirements)

-7. Honorable Mention films will receive recognition and be screened along with the winning films at the ANDkids World Film Festival.
+7. Official Selection films will receive recognition and be screened in August along with the winning films at the ANDkids World Film Festival at Notre Dame.

 8. Films must be produced and completely made by students.
 However, they can be produced either inside or outside a classroom environment.
 We encourage teachers to incorporate the Force For Good Film Festival into a class curriculum, and provide advice and feedback just like any other homework or research assignment.

 ••Scholarship only available to current high school sophomores or juniors, and is contingent upon acceptance into Summer Scholars program (Film Production Track).
 Winning student must provide copy of high school transcript, teacher recommendation letter, and counselor report.
 Winning student has no obligation to attend Summer Scholars program.
-Full scholarship and partial scholarships are only applicable to Summer Scholars program, are non-transferable, and cannot be redeemed for cash.
+Scholarship only applicable to Summer Scholars program, is non-transferable, and cannot be redeemed for cash.
 Students may enter more than one submission.
-More than one student may be credited as a film's director, however only one scholarship or partial scholarship can be offered per winning film.
+More than one student may be credited as a film's director, however only one scholarship can be offered per winning film.